MRCardoso/git-code/topics/tag.md

 ### Create a tag
 	git tag name-tag
+	*parameters*
 	* -a create a annotation
 	* hash-commit after '-a' create in an old commit
 	* -m "message" set a message

 ### show details of the a tag
 	git show name-tag